 Simple English definitions for legal terms

-Read a random definition: international criminal law
+Read a random definition: entry, writ of

 Battered-spouse syndrome, also known as battered-woman syndrome, is a condition that affects women who have experienced physical, sexual, or emotional abuse from their partner.
 It was first described in the 1970s and consists of a cycle of violence that includes tension-building, acute battering, and loving-contrition stages.
 This syndrome is sometimes used as a defense for women who have killed their abuser.
 It can affect anyone who has experienced abuse from their partner, regardless of gender.